alirezamehrabi/CI-CD-Document/README.md

 ---

 Your React application is now set up for deployment to GitHub Pages with CI/CD! :heart_eyes:
-Now after every push in specified branch your cammands in yml file will runs automatically. :+1:
+Now after every push in specified branch all of your cammands in yml file will runs automatically. :+1: